BlueDot BME680 Environmental and Gas Sensor

 Connecting via I2C

-Connecting the BME680 on the I2C bus is very easy and is identical to the connection of the BME280 sensor.
+Connecting the BME680 to the I²C bus is very easy and is identical to the connection of the BME280 sensor.
 The first step is to connect the board to the power supply.

 • VCC Pin.
 Connect the VCC pin from the board to either 5V or 3.3V output from your Arduino.